Ricky512227/EventStreamMonitor/README.md

 **Context Switching Cost**: I learned the hard way that more threads doesn't mean better performance.
 Context switching has real overhead (1-10 microseconds per switch), and cache invalidation can cause 60-100x slowdowns.
 Sometimes 50 threads actually outperform 200 threads.

 **Python's GIL**: The Global Interpreter Lock blocks CPU parallelism (multiple threads can't run Python code simultaneously), but it doesn't block I/O parallelism since threads release the GIL during I/O operations.
-For I/O-bound workloads like this, an event loop with async/await works really well.
+For I/O-bound workloads, Gunicorn's multi-process, multi-thread architecture works well, and async/await would be even better for very high concurrency scenarios.

 **Connection Pooling**: This was a game changer.
 Creating a new database connection takes 50-100ms (TCP handshake, SSL, authentication), but reusing one from a pool takes less than 1ms.
 That's a 100x performance improvement right there.

-**Event Loop Architecture**: A single thread can handle 1000+ concurrent streams when you use non-blocking I/O. This prevents blocking on network or database operations, which is perfect for I/O-heavy workloads like event stream monitoring.
+**Gunicorn Architecture**: Multiple worker processes with threads provide good concurrency while maintaining process isolation.
+Each worker can handle multiple requests concurrently, and connection pooling ensures efficient database access.
+This architecture works well for microservices with moderate to high request volumes.

 **Note**: While async/await and event loops are powerful for I/O-bound workloads, EventStreamMonitor currently uses **Gunicorn with sync workers and threads** for simplicity and compatibility with existing Flask code.
 For a detailed comparison of concurrency models (Gunicorn vs Async/Await vs ThreadPoolExecutor), see [Concurrency Models Explained](docs/concurrency/CONCURRENCY_MODELS_EXPLAINED.md).